 Plot: your basic trilogy of terror where horror icon, Boris Karloff, introduces each one.

 DJ and I watched the American version of this Italian horror, so the stories were actually presented in a different order than originally shown.
 Also, there were some changes made, especially to “The Telephone”.
 Apparently, it touched upon lesbianism and prostitution before.
 This movie, not so much.
 We still dug it though.

-The first story, “The Drop of Water”, is very, very creepy.
-We don’t think we could watch this one alone.
-It’s about a woman who steals from a corpse and then is surprised when she begins to be haunted.
-The direction is spectacular, lighting is eerie and the atmosphere is so well done that it produces one of the creepiest scenes we’ve ever seen.
-Good script, good ending, great effects and totally rewatchable.
+The first story we saw, “The Drop of Water”, is very, very creepy.
+It’s about a nurse, Helen (Pierreux), who steals a ring from the corpse of a medium.
+She is then somehow surprised when she begins to be haunted by the medium, who never, ever looks quite right.
+As a matter of fact, the medium looks so very, very wrong.
+We could not watch this movie alone, simply because of this story.
+The direction is spectacular, the lighting is eerie and the atmosphere is so well done that it produces one of the scariest scenes we’ve ever seen.
+A nice script, some outstanding effects, and a favorable ending make this totally rewatchable.

 The second story, “The Telephone”, is good as well, just not all that frightening.
 It does have some pretty uneasy phone calls though.
 This story is about Rosy (Mercier), who returns home one night to some obscene phone calls from Frank, a person she thought long gone.
 She calls her friend Mary (Alfonsi), who also had a relationship with Frank, the cheat, who has died recently.
 Mary tries to convince Rosy that it’s all in her head, but is it really?
 Of course, the original Italian version wasn’t supernatural in nature, but we liked that aspect.
 It made it a bit more spine-tingling.
 The acting was decent as well, which is praiseworthy considering the story that follows.